srid/ema-template/README.md

 ## Non-Nix workflow

-In order to use this repository without Nix, such as with plain Cabal or Stack, you need to have the following installed manually:
+To use this repository without Nix, such as with plain Cabal or Stack, you need to have the following installed manually:

 - ghcid (used by `bin/run-haskell` which `./Procfile` invokes)
 - [tailwind runner](https://hackage.haskell.org/package/tailwind) along with [tailwind CLI](https://tailwindcss.com/docs/installation)